jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 Despite our love of news updates and glorious speeches, the game has no stories, heroes, or villains.
 No audiences, judges, or second chances.

 The gameboard is completely unbiased.
 It's constructed by the laws of physics, chemistry, and geology.
 Entropy wears down homes, spoils food, and puts timers on everyone's existence.
-Life must use these same laws to assemble matter into new creatures, nests, fruit, and tools.
+Life must use these same laws to harvest energy and assemble matter into new creatures, nests, fruit, and tools.
 Each new assembly is a unique variation.
-Like the peppered moth becoming lighter/darker/lighter, sometimes a combination of genotype, phenotype, or extended phenotype finds a niche in a healthy ecosystem.
+Like the peppered moth becoming lighter/darker/lighter smog changed the environment, sometimes a combination of genotype, phenotype, or extended phenotype finds a niche in an ecosystem.
 Sometimes not.

 Natural selection finds the forms that best read the environment's patterns—when rain comes, sunlight returns, what color trees are—and thereby integrate into the ecosystem of producers, grazers, predators, decomposers, and testers.
 All these players work together to harvest energy efficiently enough to keep building matter into life faster than entropy tears everything down.